Maine

 The completed Federal Post Application can be submitted in one of three ways:

-- by email to UOCAVA.CEC@maine.gov,
+- by email as a scanned attachment to UOCAVA.CEC@maine.gov,

 - by fax to 1-877-443-1302, or